 The weather in Scotland in winter – is it really that bad?

-In one word – no. Winter is like any season in Scotland – you never know what the weather is going to be like.
-So, prepare for everything – gorgeous blue sky sunny days, hail, and snow – and often within seconds of each other.
-You should always follow the Scottish philosophy, just wait 5 minutes and it will probably change again!
+In one word – no. Autumn and Winter are like any season in Scotland – you never know what the weather is going to be like.
+So prepare for everything – torrential rain to gorgeous blue sky sunny days, hail, and snow – and often within seconds of each other.
+You should always follow the Scottish philosophy – just wait 5 minutes and the weather will probably change again!